The GHP scaling limit of uniform spanning trees in high dimensions: Introduction

 \subsection{Organization}

 We begin with some preliminaries in \cref{sec:prelim} where we introduce the standard definitions of loop-erased random walk, mixing time and capacity which are central to the proof.
-We also prove there a general result regarding negative correlations of certain volumes in the $\UST$ (see \cref{lem: negative correlation}).
-This is a novel result to the best of our knowledge and somewhat delicate.
+We also record some stochastic domination properties of USTs, and prove there a general result regarding negative correlations of certain expected volumes in the $\UST$ (see \cref{cl: expected stoch dom}).